 Chatbots have been around for quite a few years now.
-But as they’ve evolved from awkward, rules-based annoyances to AI-powered, intelligent virtual agents that can converse like real people, many misconceptions have persisted.
+But as they’ve evolved from awkward, rules-based annoyances to AI-powered chatbots and intelligent virtual agents that can converse like real people, many misconceptions have persisted.

 In this article, we debunk the most common myths about chatbots and set the record straight on how these helpful little machines can supercharge your CX once and for all.